Critical scalarization and descalarization of black holes in a generalized scalar-tensor theory: Details for numerical simulation

-We compactify the radial direction as $z=\frac{r}{1+r/L}$ in which $L=10M_{0}$, and discretize $z$ with a uniform grid.
-On each time slice, the computational domain covers $z\in[z_{e},L]$ where $z_{e}$ denotes the inner boundary and locates at a few distance inside the apparent horizon.
+We compactify the radial direction as $z=\frac{r}{1+r/L}$, where $L=10M_{0}$, and discretize $z$ with a uniform grid.
+On each time slice, the computational domain covers $z\in[z_{e},L]$, where $z_{e}$ denotes the inner boundary and is located at some distance inside the apparent horizon.

-The convergence order $q$ of our method can be estimated by $\frac{V_{2N}-V_{N}}{V_{4N}-V_{2N}}=2^{q}+O(1/N)$.
-Here $V_{N}$ is the result obtained with $N$ radial grid points.
+The convergence order $q$ of our method can be estimated by $\frac{V_{2N}-V_{N}}{V_{4N}-V_{2N}}=2^{q}+O(1/N)$, where $V_{N}$ represents the result obtained with $N$ radial grid points.
 As shown in Fig.\ref{fig:converge}, our method converges to the second order.
 The dynamical simulations shown in the main text are obtained with $N=4096$.